dlynch7/MIDI2CV/README.md

   ![lpf_1pole_TF](/images/equations/lpf_1pole_TF.JPG)		[1]

-  The bandwidth frequency or cutoff frequency of a filter is the frequency at which the filter's output is 3 dB less than it's DC level.
+  The bandwidth frequency or cutoff frequency of a filter is the frequency at which the filter's output is 3 dB less than its DC level.
 For an RC LPF, this is simply -3 dB.

   ![lpf_1pole_BW_TF](/images/equations/lpf_1pole_BW_TF.JPG)		[2]